 There are seven pillars of effective logistics:

-3. Order fulfillment: To complete a transaction, items must be “picked” from the warehouse per the customer order, properly packaged and labeled and then shipped to the customer.
-Collectively, these processes comprise order fulfillment and are the heart of the logistics sequence in customer distribution.
+To complete a transaction, items must be “picked” from the warehouse per the customer order, properly packaged and labeled and then shipped to the customer.
+Collectively, these processes comprise order fulfilment and are the heart of the logistics sequence in customer distribution.

-4. Warehousing: Both short- and long-term storage are common parts of logistic planning.
-But warehouse management systems also enable logistical planning.
+Both short- and long-term storage are common parts of logistic planning.
+But warehouse management also enable logistical planning.
 For example, logistics planners must consider warehouse space availability and special requirements such as cold storage, docking facilities and proximity to modes of transportation such as rail lines or shipyards.

 Further, organisation within the warehouses is part of logistic planning.
 Typically, goods that move frequently or are scheduled for transport soon are placed at the front of the warehouse.
 Lower-demand items are stored toward the rear.
 Perishable goods are often rotated so the oldest items are shipped out first.
 Items that are often bundled are usually stored beside one another, and so on.